home-assistant/data.home-assistant/docs/quick_start_index.md

 - Once installed, it will open the JupyterLab Lite add-on page.
 - Click on "START" to start the JupyterLab Lite add-on.
 - Now click on "OPEN WEB UI" to open JupyterLab
+- You will be prompted for a username and password.
+You can use the same username/password as that you use to log in to Home Assistant.
+- If you get a blank page with "502 Gateway not ready", wait a minute and hit refresh in your browser.
+JupyterLab can take some time to start up.

 ## Running your first report